cylc/cylc-flow/doc/src/running-suites.rst

-Finally, in necessary routine polling can be configured as a way to track job status on job hosts that do not allow networking routing back to the suite host for task messaging by HTTPS or ssh.
+Finally, in necessary routine polling can be configured as a way to track job status on job hosts that do not allow networking routing back to the suite host for task messaging by TCP or SSH.
 See :ref:`Polling To Track Job Status`.

 .. _TaskComms: